 - In Archie's Weird Mysteries, Reggie makes use of this.

 - A dark example from Batman: The Animated Series episode See No Evil.
 An ex-con steals invisibility fabric to rob people.
-He also uses it to see his daughter as her imaginary friend "Mojo", and later tries to kidnap her.
+He also uses it to see his daughter (who he is legally prohibited to contact) as her imaginary friend "Mojo", and later tries to kidnap her.

 - Danny Phantom